Backend Software Developer Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for backend software developers in Virginia?

 Northern Virginia is home to some of the most active sponsors for backend roles.
-Amazon Web Services operates a major presence in the region and regularly sponsors H-1B workers for backend engineering positions.
+Amazon Web Services operates a major presence in the region and regularly sponsors H-1B visa workers for backend engineering positions.
 Capital One, Booz Allen Hamilton, Leidos, SAIC, and General Dynamics Information Technology are also consistent sponsors.
 Numerous mid-size software firms and federal IT contractors in the Tysons Corner and Reston corridors hire backend developers with visa sponsorship.

 Which visa types are most common for backend software developer roles in Virginia?